-But, the major challenge is to decide upon the suitable CMS to build a website.
-Some web designers prefer WordPress and others suggest Joomla or Drupal.
-In this blog post, I am going to share an unbiased comparison of three major CMS i.e. WordPress vs Joomla vs Drupal.
+However, deciding on a suitable CMS for building a website is the major challenge.
+Some web designers prefer WordPress, and others suggest Joomla or Drupal.
+In this blog post, I will share an unbiased comparison of three major CMS: WordPress, Joomla, and Drupal.

-Let’s compare them on 4 parameters.
+Let’s compare them on four parameters.

 #1 Installation